TSSAA to allow religious headwear

-NASHVILLE — Tennessee’s high school athletic association voted Thursday to allow religious headwear during sporting competitions, the group announced Thursday.
+Tennessee’s high school athletic association voted last Thursday to allow religious headwear during sporting competitions, the group announced.

 On Thursday, the association’s legislative council unanimously approved an addition to its rules that states religious headwear — such as hijabs, turbans, and yarmulkes — is permitted as long as it is not “abrasive, hard, or dangerous to the participant and any other player.”
 It also must be attached in a way that it is “highly unlikely to come off during play.”
 It need not comply with the color restrictions of the sports uniforms.